vma/getopt/README.md

 A pointer to any type that implements the Value interface may be passed to Flag or FlagLong.

-## VALUEHELP
+## valuehelp

 All non-flag options are created with a "valuehelp" as the last parameter.
 Valuehelp should be 0, 1, or 2 strings.
 The first string, if provided, is the usage message for the option.
-If the second string, if provided, is the name to use for the value when displaying the usage.
+The second string, if provided, is the name to use for the value when displaying the usage.
 If not provided the term "value" is assumed.